Research Supervision

 Strong applicants typically compete for a mix of:

-UBC Four Year Fellowship (4YF)
+UBC Four-Year Fellowship (4YF)

 Tri-Council doctoral awards